Billy Earle

-William Moffat Earle (November 10, 1867 – May 30, 1946), nicknamed "The Little Globetrotter", was an American Major League Baseball player who mainly played as a catcher for five teams from 1889 to 1894.
+William Moffat Earle (November 10, 1867 – May 30, 1946), nicknamed "the Little Globetrotter", was an American Major League Baseball player who mainly played as a catcher for five teams from 1889 to 1894.

-Moffat was known as one of the best catchers of his time, although he shifted from team to team by contract jumping, threatening to contract jump if he was not happy.
+He was known as one of the best catchers of his time, although he shifted from team to team by contract jumping, threatening to contract jump if he was not happy.
 He was most noted for his "creepy" nature.
 He thought of himself as a hypnotist, and was interested in spiritual healing.
-His teammates reported feeling uncomfortable around him, his eyes making them feel helpless and was known as somewhat of "Weirdo".
+His teammates reported feeling uncomfortable around him, his eyes making them feel helpless and was known as somewhat of a "Weirdo".

 Career

 Born in Philadelphia, Earle began his Major League career with the Cincinnati Red Stockings in 1889, and split his playing time between catcher and right field.
 In 53 total games played that season, his career high, he hit .269, scored 37 runs, stole 26 bases, and hit four home runs in 169 at bats.